 You can instil confidence in your staff by seeking input from them, and making them feel valued and a key part of the team.

-As a first-time manager, you will find that your day can be very varied and you may have to juggle a number of different tasks or responsibilities.
+As a first-time manager, you will find that your day can be very varied and you may have to juggle some different tasks or responsibilities.
 Learning to manage your time well can help you keep on top of things.

-Whether it’s setting meetings, completing tasks or checking in with your team, it’s important that you don’t let anything slip.
+Whether it’s setting meetings, completing tasks or checking in with your team, you mustn’t let anything slip.

 As a manager, you need to set the standard for your team.
-It’s important that you set a good example, whether it’s punctuality or communicating in a professional manner.
+You must set a good example, whether it’s punctuality or communicating professionally.
 This will inspire your team to do the same, which will have a wider positive impact on the business as a whole.

 After all, if you don’t adhere to company policies, how do you expect your staff to?